Together Again (Michael Ball and Alfie Boe album)

 Together Again is the second collaborative studio album by English singers Michael Ball and Alfie Boe.
 It was released on 27 October 2017 through Decca Records.
-The album went to numer one on the UK Albums Chart.
+The album went to number one on the UK Albums Chart.
 As of September 2022, the album had sold 433,362 copies in the UK.

 Background

 Following the commercial success of Together, which sold over 600,000 copies in the UK, Decca Records announced a "three-way" recording contract with Michael Ball and Alfie Boe in June 2017.
 Ball and Boe will return to the label as both solo artists and as a duo.